sourabhmarathe/sourabhmarathe.github.io/_posts/2024-03-25-b-school-reflections.md

 First, as soon as possible, set a goal for what you want to do over the summer and prioritize achieving that goal.
 Until every option is slammed shut, pursue the goal.

-Second, the trips and parties are not that important.
-While it's widely known that trips and parties play a large role in the culture of business school, you can basically ignore that stuff.

 This might be the most important point!
 People want to talk with you and hear what you are thinking about.
 Articulate a message with structure and concision and go find the right people to talk to.

 Lastly, develop comfort with asking for things.
 Ask for 10% off on coffee.
 Ask for a resume review.
 Ask people if they'd like to grab a meal.
 And ask even when it feels a bit uncomfortable.